electrode-io/fynpo/README.md

 [![Coverage Status][coveralls-image]][coveralls-url]
 [![Dependency Status][daviddm-image]][daviddm-url] [![devDependency Status][daviddm-dev-image]][daviddm-dev-url]

 **fyn** makes your disk a npm registry.
-Code, publish, and test all your packages using local copies directly.
+You can develop, publish, and test all your packages using local copies directly.

 It is a super fast node package manager with some unique features to improve productivity and efficiency: